dm5tt/MiniSpeedController/README.md

 # Mini (RISC-V DC-Motor) Speed Controller

 This project implements a compact DC motor speed controller using a RISC-V microcontroller.

-It is designed for precision control via PWM feedback and communicates through a serial interface.
+It is designed for speed control via PWM feedback and communicates through a serial interface.
 Additional  sensors can be attached using I2C.

 Beware that the entire PCB isn't a masterpiece as this is just for technology evaluation.